zippy/p2p-shipyard/docs/documentation/how-to-create-an-end-user-happ.md

-# How to create an executable hApp
+# How to create an end-user hApp

 This guide describes how to create a hApp that can be directly installed and executed by the end users, for **both desktop and mobile platforms**.